linschris/codenames/README.md

 The goal for either team is to pick all the cards of their respective team before the other team.
 - So how a game will normally go is:
   - A spymaster gives a clue to hint the guessers toward their own team cards (Ex: 'Dog 3' to hint at ball, fetch, husky)
+   - Spymasters are denoted by a glasses emoji
   - The guessers will be given n + 1 tries (n being the number of cards the spymasters says his clue is meant to reveal)
+   - Guessers are denoted by a question mark
   - If the guessers guess:
     *Their own team's card: The turn continues and they attempt to reveal more of their team's cards *The other team's card: The turn stops, the enemy team earns a point(losing a card they need to reveal) and becomes enemy's turn